leangjia/blender_docs/manual/physics/fluid/type/domain/liquid/diffusion.rst

-Liquid diffusion defines the physical properties of a liquid and in turn define how a liquid interacts with its environment. the main factors of diffusion are the *Viscosity* and *Surface Tension*.
+Liquid diffusion defines the physical properties of a liquid and in turn define how a liquid interacts with its environment.
+The main factors of diffusion are the *Viscosity* and *Surface Tension*.
 These properties can be adjusted to create virtual liquids that behave like water, oil, honey, or any other liquid.
 A couple presets exist to change the diffusion for different substances are predefined and can be changed in the preset menu.